IkkeElias1/phasmohelperv23/README.md

 - Cursed possession toggling: the other buttons no longer disappear when you open one of them, and the description is instead placed below.
 - Official ghost icons next to the names.
 - 'R' hotkey to reset evidence.

+Changes by IkkeElias
+- Quick links to the wiki
+- Screensize compatibility

 Access it here: https://ikkeelias.dk/phasmo/